UOKCS-19/.github/profile/README.md

 💬 Panel Discussions: We are passionate about staying up-to-date with the latest developments in technology.
 We regularly host panel discussions and workshops on new trends and technologies to keep our members informed and inspired.

-🎉 Fun Facts: The University of Kelaniya is one of the oldest and most prestigious universities in Sri Lanka, with a rich history dating back to the 5th century BC.
+🎉 Fun Facts: The University of Kelaniya is one of the oldest and most prestigious universities in Sri Lanka, with a rich history dating back to the 1875.

 Join us and be a part of this vibrant and dynamic community!
 We look forward to working with you. 🎓💻